exaring/ja4plus/README.md

 ## Overview

-JA4Plus currently offers three fingerprinting functions:
+JA4Plus currently offers a single fingerprinting function:
 - **JA4**: Fingerprint based on [TLS ClientHello](https://pkg.go.dev/crypto/tls#ClientHelloInfo) information.

-- **JA4H**: Fingerprint based on HTTP request details.
-- **JA4T**: Fingerprint based on TCP connection parameters.
+Contributions are welcome for the other fingerprints in the family 😉

+### Omission of JA4H

+The JA4H hash, based on properties of the HTTP request, cannot currently be easily implemented in go, since it requires headers to be observed in the order sent by the client.
+See e.g.: https://go.dev/issue/24375

 ## Examples